thgp/yoda/README.md

 1. Right now, you're probably going to want to use a HTTP Client such as GraphicalHttpClient - [Mac App Store Link](https://itunes.apple.com/us/app/graphicalhttpclient/id433095876?mt=12) - to test.
 2. Right now, only POST requests to the base URL works.
 There are no other API endpoints at this point (as it's still in prototype).
 3. Whichever HTTP client you're using, then you might have to set the **Content-Type** header to *application/x-www-form-urlencoded*.
+4. You may have to urlencode the input before sending it to the API.
+You can use an [online url encoder](http://meyerweb.com/eric/tools/dencoder/) if you don't want to go through the pain of doing it in Python just for testing purposes.